 1. Zuora’s Sales Deck Example: Visuals Help Sell Your Story

-One of our favorite sales deck comes from Zuora, an enterprise software company that provides accounting software tailor-made for subscription-based services.
+One of our favorite sales decks comes from Zuora, an enterprise software company that provides accounting software tailor-made for subscription-based services.
 Zuora offers three significant features, commerce, billing, and finance.

 The sales deck is comprised of main images with minimal text that contain thought-provoking statements, facts, stats, etc. The image-rich backgrounds help to personalize and differentiate their brand from their competitors.

 The modern and exciting imagery plays perfectly to Zuora’s pitch deck message of how important it is to adapt to the changing times and those who haven’t adapted failed.
-Zuora’s pitch deck positions themselves perfectly to be the solution to their prospective clients.
+Zuora’s pitch deck positions itself perfectly to be the solution to their prospective clients.
 Spot on!